 Arranged by record type, alphabetically and/or chronologically within subseries; see series description for specific arrangements.

-RESTRICTED: Box 61 is RESTRICTED containing confidential/exempt records separated from other boxes.
+***RESTRICTED***Box 61 is a RESTRICTED BOX containing confidential/exempt records separated from other boxes per s.
+119.071, F.S.
 Redacted copies have been placed in original record locations where possible.

 Terms Governing Use: